jonascavalcanti/verctl/docs/user-guide.md

 # User Guide

-Starting with dexter
+Starting with versctl

 ## CLI Options
-The dexter has many CLI options that can be used to override its default behavior.
+The versctl has many CLI options that can be used to override its default behavior.
 ```
-dexter --help
+versctl --help
 Manages version control of applications based on the `Semantica Version Specification` and `Commit Convention`

 Usage:
-  dexter [command] [flags]
+  versctl [command] [flags]

 Available Commands:
     get		get version based specifc file